 HAVE FUN AND PAINT A PARAKEET, TODAY I HAVE WILL EXPLAIN HOW I THINK WHEN I PAINT THE BIRD.
 AND I START WITH THE PARAKEET BECAUSE IT IS NOT TO DIFFICULT.
 I FOUND A PHOTO I LIKE AND WILL USE THIS AS AN GUIDE.
 YOU KNOW IT DOSEN’T HAVE TO BE EXACTLY THE SAME AS THE PHOTO.

-I wet the paper first and add the two blue colours.
+I wet the paper first and add the two blue colors.
 I paint the blue like a doughnut.
-I dont paint in the middle, later on when the blue is dry I will add yellow on the forehead and the stomach.
-By doing this I will make the stomach come forward and the blue will integrate to the background. it is also the biggest contrast you can make by using primary colours and it will also give a great colour perspective.
+I don’t paint in the middle, later on, when the blue is dry I will add yellow on the forehead and the stomach.
+By doing this I will make the stomach come forward and the blue will integrate into the background. it is also the biggest contrast you can make by using primary colors and it will also give a great color perspective.

-I add more and more colours til I get a good contrast and that it is bright and lively.
+I add more and more colors til I get a good contrast and that it is bright and lively.